HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ```

 - Matching the mime content type to S/Mime / PGP content with custom selector
-- Is then used, for example, to re-route the mail
+- can be used to re-route the mail

 ```conf
 ENCRYPTED_MIME_PART_CT {